sjkp/AzureBootcamp2017.Functions/README.md

-# Azure Bootcamp 2017 - Azure Functions
+# Glboal Azure Bootcamp 2017 - Azure Functions

 Small sample app on how deployment of Azure Functions using precompiled assemblies can be done using a web project and ARM templates.